FENECON Home 10 assembly and operating instructions

 8 |

-AC supply of the EMS box (if Consumption is connected to the emergency power outlet) |
+AC supply of the EMS box (if consumption is connected to the emergency power outlet) |

 9 |

-Fuse maximum C6 or C10 1-pole |
+Fuse B10 1-pole |

 10 |

-*2The currently valid national regulations, the specifications of the associated network operator and the manufacturer’s specifications must be observed.
+* The currently valid national regulations, the specifications of the relevant network operator and the manufacturer’s specifications must be observed.

 Item | Description |